brawlmodlol/Signed-IPA/README.md

 --------------------

-Modded Brawl Sever By Sroyzi Brawl: https://tinyurl.com/modifiedbrawl
+1. Modded Brawl Sever By Sroyzi Brawl: https://tinyurl.com/modifiedbrawl

 Official App Is Brawl Stars

 Description: Modded Brawl Is A Version 1 Potrait Version Of Brawl Stars.
 Modded Brawl Has 2 Unique Brawlers and modified brawlers.
 Install to find out what it is!

+2. Brawl Stars China Almost Everything is English: https://tinyurl.com/brawlstarschina

 Certificate Used: iPhone Distribution: Shenzhen Casstime Technologies Co., Ltd.
 --------------------